 “Everybody speaks English here!”
-If you have recently settled in the Netherlands, you might have heard this a few times already from other expats or Dutch people themselves – and it is true for the most part.
-Learning English in the Netherlands can help you find a new job, improve your network opportunities, and even make new friends.
+If you have recently settled in the Netherlands, you might have heard this a few times already from other expats.
+Learning English in the Netherlands can help you find work, improve your network opportunities, and even make new friends.

 Dutch people are – rightly – reputed as skilled English speakers.
 The language learning app Babbel has recently ranked the Netherlands as the country in the world that speaks the best English as a second language.
 That’s right: Jip and Janneke have successfully mastered the language of Shakespeare.
 A possible reason?
 The Netherlands has a long history of international trade, and therefore always needed to be understood by the potential client.

-According to Sandra de Bresser, head of the British School in the Netherlands (BSN) Language Centre, which offers English courses to adults, there are many reasons why learning English in the Netherlands can be important.
+According to Sandra de Bresser, head of the British School in the Netherlands (BSN) Language Centre, there are many reasons to learn English in the Netherlands.
 In such a multicultural country, speaking English can be an asset – for communication, integration, socialization, and business.

 The British School in the Netherlands

 The British School in the Netherlands has been providing children age 3–18 with a stellar international education for 80 years.
 The British School Language Centre offers English courses for adults taught by experienced, CELTA- qualified teachers.
 Courses offered include general and business English, exam preparation courses , intensive summer programs and private lessons.